-All decisions to ill health retire an employee are made under of the
+All decisions to ill-health-retire an employee are made in accordance with the

-Public Service Act 2008 (Qld).
-Chapter 5, Part 7 of the Public Service Act 2008 (Qld) provides direction in relation to clarifying employee issues that appear to relate to mental or physical incapacity.
+Public Sector Act 2022 (Qld) provides direction in relation to clarifying employee issues that appear to relate to mental or physical incapacity.

 For details of the process that the department follows when considering whether an employee should be ill health retired from their position within the department, visit the